EIAgov/NEMS/README.md

 ## Installation

-- From the NEMS GitHub repository, clone or download the NEMS [main remote branch](https://git.eia.gov/oea/NEMS/-/wikis/Git-101:-NEMS-Initialization).
+- From the NEMS GitHub repository, clone or download NEMS.
 - You can find specific libraries to install as part of Cygwin, R, and Python in a separate document with additional installation details.

 ## Licenses